 Buying an investment property is a huge decision, especially in the challenging San Diego housing market.
-As an exclusive buyer’s agent, I’ve helped many new San Diego real estate investors get their feet wet, and I’ve helped experienced investors grow their real estate portfolios.
-Here are some of the most important things to know when buying an investment property in San Diego.
+As a full-time exclusive buyer’s agent for many years, I’ve helped many new San Diego real estate investors learn the ropes AND experienced investors grow their real estate portfolios.

-When it comes to real estate investments, there are many different strategies to choose from.
-The best strategy for you will be based on your price range and your long-term plans.
+When it comes to residential real estate investments, there are several different strategies to choose from.
+The best strategy for YOU will be based on your price range and your long-term plans.

-The first option is to use the property as a San Diego vacation rental, rented out on a weekly basis in the summer and on a monthly basis in the winter.
+The first option is to make the property a San Diego vacation rental, rented out on a weekly basis in the summer and on a monthly basis in the winter.
 Vacation rentals typically only do well consistently when they are very close to the beach/sand/ocean.
-One perk of owning a vacation rental is that you can use the home yourself when it’s empty (although of course your goal is to keep it rented year-round).
+One perk of owning a vacation rental is that you can use the home yourself when it’s empty (although your goal is to keep it rented year-round).

 The second option is to make the property a long-term rental.
 This is much easier to deal with than a vacation rental, as you don’t have the constant turnover of renters.
 You also don’t have to be close to the ocean to have a successful long-term rental.
 Basically any home or condo will work as a long-term rental, as long as the price and the rental rates make financial sense for you.
 Sometimes you can even purchase a home with a tenant already living there.